 Past Kennedy Center American College Theatre Festival Winners:

-- Chase O’Neil ‘16 for I want to be Famous: National Semi-Finalist / Region 1 Playwriting Winner
+- Chase O’Neill ‘16 for I Wanna Be Famous: National Semi-Finalist / Region 1 Playwriting Winner

 - Nathan Skethway ’16 for poster design